From iPhone 17’s Dust-in-Camera Issue to the Cleanroom Challenges Behind Modern Manufacturing — And How Nanofiltech Fits In

 Several platforms have documented user concerns:

-• l A Reddit post showed visible particles under the iPhone 17 Pro camera glass¹.
+• A Reddit post showed visible particles under the iPhone 17 Pro camera glass¹.

-• l Chinese users reported seeing dust in brand-new units².
+• Chinese users reported seeing dust in brand-new units².

-• l Technical repair sources link this to incomplete module sealing or unstable cleanroom control³.
+• Technical repair sources link this to incomplete module sealing or unstable cleanroom control³.

 Since camera modules are meant to be fully sealed, submicron contaminants indicate challenges in controlling 0.1–0.3 μm particles during assembly — especially in high-volume production.